YunoHost/doc/user_interface.md

 your.server.ip.address domain.tld
 ```

-By replacing `your.server.ip.address` for instance by `192.168.1.05` and `domain.tld` by your domain name or by one you can choose if you doesn’t own one.
+By replacing `your.server.ip.address` for instance by `192.168.1.05` and `domain.tld` by your domain name or by one you can choose if you don’t own one.

 ### Software